-Among the highest priorities of the IRS workforce recruitment strategy is building a workforce that is highly skilled, diverse and inclusive.
+Among the highest priorities of the IRS workforce recruitment strategy is building a workforce that is highly skilled.
 In order to achieve this, we use the Schedule A Excepted Service Appointing Authority.
 This authority allows for appointments for positions that are specifically excepted from the competitive service by law, the President, or the U.S. Office of Personnel Management.

 People with disabilities, veterans, and students are eligible to participate in the Schedule A Excepted Service Appointment Authority.
 This appointing authority enables our teams to expedite the hiring process.
-In turn, we are better able to maintain a workforce that is highly skilled, and diverse.
-Our strength is in our diversity which allows for unique approaches to problem-solving, perspectives and experiences.
+In turn, we are better able to maintain a workforce that is highly skilled.
+Our strength allows for unique approaches to problem-solving, perspectives and experiences.
 If you have a desire to works as a civil servant in an exciting career with competitive salaries, excellent benefits, and opportunities for career advancement.
 We would like to hear from you!

 Please review this page to find information to any questions you may have related to the Excepted Service Appointing Authority.